 This page is for his friends who would like to reconnect and post their memories about him.
 Please feel free to add a comment!
 I’ve reposted comments from the original posts for continuity.
-If you have a story to share or would like to share this info with others, please link to this page like this: http://misangela.com/david-klepsig-jr and add your story to the comments.
+If you have a story to share or would like to share this info with others, please link to this page like this: https://misangela.com/david-klepsig-jr and add your story to the comments.
 Thank you for visiting and remembering Dave.
+If you’d like a CD of his music, I can put one together for you.
+Email me: misangela at telepath dot com.

-This is the obituary that I wrote for Dave when he passed (His mother just did a 3 line generic one – he deserved better!):
+This is the obituary that I wrote for Dave when he passed (His mother just did a 3 line generic one – he deserved better!
+And she had the funeral in Macon, when he lived in ATLANTA.
+That woman is THE WORST.
+I hope she gets all she deserves.):

 David Klepsig, Jr.